 Our own family's fate depended as well on the negotiations of Prince Reza Qoli Mirza with Nasser od-Din Shah and the position at court of Prince Anushiravan Mirza "Zia od-Dowleh" as on the decision of one of Bahman Mirza's daughters to return back to Tehran.

 Princess Malekeh-Afagh Khanom (lit.
-"Queen of the Universe") was born in 1863 at Bahman Mirza's royal palace in Shusha, died on 23rd of October 1923 at Tehran and was buried at the Holy Shrine of Shah
+"Queen of the Universe") was born in 1853 at Bahman Mirza's royal palace in Shusha, died on the Ashura day of 10th Muharram 1336, the 26 October 1917 at Tehran and was buried at the Holy Shrine of Shah

 Abd ol-Azim near Tehran.
-She was the daughter of Bahman Mirza by his permanent wife (zan-e aqdi) Princess Malek Soltan Khanom Davalu (the daughter of Hajji Mohammad Bagher Khan Davalu, son of the famous Davalu emir Mirza Mohammad Khan Beyglerbeygi (Tajbakhsh) by Princess Jahan Soltan Khanom, the 41rst daughter of Fath Ali Shah by Shah Pari Khanom).
-Because of her youth and later born status within Bahman Mirza's house, Malekeh-Afagh was adopted by her eldest brother Prince Anushiravan Mirza "Zia od-Dowleh" and with her only full sister Princess Malekeh-Sifar Khanom grew up in Iran like his own daughter in his household togehter with Anushiravan's natural children.
+She was the 10th daughter of Bahman Mirza.
+Because of her youth and later born status within Bahman Mirza's house, Malekeh-Afagh was adopted and raised by her eldest brother Prince Anushiravan Mirza "Zia od-Dowleh" and with her only full sister Princess "Malekzadeh" grew up in Iran like his own daughter in his household togehter with Anushiravan's natural children.
 This is why she is regarded more the daughter of this formidable great man than her natural father's daughter.
 (Later her daughter's youngest son finally was named Anushiravan after that forefather!)

-Princess Malekeh-Afagh Khanom and her nephew Prince Soltan Majid Mirza Bahman, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1865.
+Princess Malekeh-Afagh Khanom and her nephew Prince Seyf od-Din Mirza Bahman, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1860.
 This photograph was made by Dimitri Ermakov.

-Princess Monavvareh "Shazdeh" Khanom posing on a bicycle.
+Princess Malekzadeh posing on a bicycle.
 The Bahmans were especially affected by bicycles first introduced in Iran at the end of the 19th century.
-Princess Shazdeh Khanom married her cousin Prince Seyf od-Din Mirza Bahmani-Qajar and had two daufghters: Princess Monavvareh Khanom and Princess Monireh Khanom Bahmani.
+Princess Malek Sifar Khanom had two daufghters: Princess Monavvareh Khanom (Shazdeh Khanom) and Princess Monireh Khanom Bahman.